henitsu/portfolio/README.md

-# portfolio-drawings
+# portfolio
-It is a portfolio that shows my drawings : digital and traditional.
+It is a portfolio that shows my personnal projects in IT and Art.